RhythmRhythmm/CardWise/README.md

  <h1> CardWise: Smart Credit Card Approval Predictor </h1>

 CardWise is an interactive web application that predicts credit card approval status.
 It uses an intelligent machine learning model to assess user-provided financial and personal data, offering instant and clear feedback on eligibility.
-This project demonstrates a full-stack ML application, integrating a dynamic frontend with a Python-based prediction service.
+This project demonstrates a ML application, integrating a dynamic frontend with a Python-based prediction service.

 <picture>
  <a href="https://ibb.co/twS41djC"><img src="https://i.ibb.co/35w7PJ6h/Screenshot-2025-06-21-223426.png" alt="Screenshot-2025-06-21-223426" border="0" /></a>